- Learning Spaces

 - specialist subject resources

 Learning Edge contains all your modules so it’s where you will find all your course material but it also has a ‘My Library’ tab.
-Use the ‘My Library’ tab to find out about the specialist resources for your subject.
+Use the ‘My Library’ tab to find out about the specialist resources for your subject and access academic support.